sourcegraph/about/handbook/engineering/environments.md

 These projects contain per-project permissions.

-- **TelligentSourcegraph**: Data pipeline and storage for pings and Cloud event logging
+- **TelligentSourcegraph**: Data pipeline and storage for pings and Cloud event logging.
-- **Universities**: Sourcegraph instances for universities
+- **Universities**: Sourcegraph instances for universities.
-- **sourcegraph-interviews**: Shared project for interviews
+- **sourcegraph-interviews**: Shared project for interviews.

 ### Folders